Losin' It

-Losin' It is a 1983 comedy film directed by Curtis Hanson and starring Tom Cruise, Shelley Long, Jackie Earle Haley, and John Stockwell.
-The plot concerns four teenagers trying to lose their virginity.
-Losin' It was filmed largely in Calexico, California.
+Losin' It is a 1982 comedy film directed by Curtis Hanson, and starring Tom Cruise, Shelley Long, Jackie Earle Haley and John Stockwell.
+The film follows four teenagers trying to lose their virginity.
+It was filmed largely in Calexico, California.

+The original title for the film was Tiajuana.

 Plot

 Four teenagers from early 1960s Los Angeles are on their way to Tijuana, Mexico: Dave, Woody, Spider, and Dave's brother Wendell.
 Dave, Spider, and Woody are there to lose their virginity, while Wendell came along to buy fireworks.
 They end up picking up a woman named Kathy, who goes with them because she wants a fast divorce from her husband, and they get into a series of hijinks and misadventures south of the border.